Magic: The Gathering: Critical reviews

+Greg Gorden reviewed Magic: The Gathering in White Wolf #38 (1993), rating it a 4 out of 5 and stated that "Small game companies struggle along until they get their breakout product.
+West End Games had Star Wars.
+White Wolf had Vampire.
+I feel Magic is Wizards of the Coast's breakout game... if their cards fall right."

 Scott Haring reviewed Magic: The Gathering in Pyramid #4 (Nov./Dec., 1993), and stated that "Not only is Magic the best gaming bargain to come down the pike in memory; not only is it the most original idea in years; it's also a delightfully addictive game that you and your friends will find impossible to put down."
 Marcelo A. Figueroa reviewed the game in a 1993 issue of Space Gamer/Fantasy Gamer, noting both positives and negatives, stating that, "despite all of its flaws, it's as endearing as Star Fleet Battles".
 Overall, Figueroa rated the game a 7 out of 10.

+Paul Pettengale reviewed Magic: The Gathering 5th Edition for Arcane magazine, rating it an 8 out of 10 overall, and stated that "Magic: The Gathering is an excellent and absorbing game, which has a huge following (you're never going to be short of people to play with).
+However, some of the rules structures are clumsy and make it overly complicated.
+The 5th Edition is not as much fun to play as earlier core sets, though most people will be creating decks with cards from other expansions too, which makes it more exciting.
+Magic is still one of the very best CCGs, but 5th Edition adds little to it, and takes too much away."

 A 2004 article in USA Today suggested that playing Magic might help improve the social and mental skills of some of the players.
 The article interviewed players' parents who believe that the game, similar to sports, teaches children how to more gracefully win and lose.
 Magic also contains a great amount of strategy and vocabulary that children may not be exposed to on a regular basis.
 Parents also claimed that playing Magic helped keep their children out of trouble, such as using illegal drugs or joining criminal gangs.
 On the other hand, the article also briefly mentions that Magic can be highly addictive, leading to parents worried about their children's Magic obsession.
 In addition, until 2007, some of the better players had opportunities to compete for a small number of scholarships.